rubensworks/article-privacy-decentralized/content/framework.md

 Based on these inputs, the client will iterate over all non-variable quad components and all available keys.
 For each combination, it will first do a pre-filtering step before locally iterating over all sources.
-It will check whether or not the component value, masked by the key, is present in the summary for the current component.
+It will check whether or not the component value is present in the summary for the current key and component, with source URI set to `0` to match with all sources.
 If it is not present, then we return an empty array, as none of the sources will contain the given component value.
-If it is present, some of the sources *may* contain the component value, so we iterate over each source URI, and check its presence in the summary of the current component, combined with the component value and key.
+If it is present, some of the sources *may* contain the component value, because we consider summaries as being probabilistic.
+After that, we iterate over each source URI, and check its presence in the summary of the current component, combined with the component value and key.
 When a true negative is found for a source, this source is removed from the list of sources.
 Finally, the remaining list of sources is returned, which can be used by the query engine to execute the quad pattern query over.
+In this algorithm, the `Summary_Contains` also depends on the type of summary that is being used.

 <figure id="client-algorithm" class="listing">
 ````/code/client-algorithm.txt````
 <figcaption markdown="block">
 Client-side algorithm for selecting query-relevant sources for a quad pattern query
 based on a given privacy-preserving summary.
+`Summary_Contains` is a summary-type-dependent function for checking if a summary contains a given quad component
+for a given key and source URI.
 </figcaption>
 </figure>